JakobFrh/DS-ML_Final/READYOU.md

   <img src="https://github.com/JakobFrh/DS-ML_Final/assets/152393307/8895ed4b-c655-4990-b6e2-94f38317e10d" alt="Confusion Matrix RF" width="400"/>
 </p>

 To gain deeper insights, we should examine some confusion matrices.
 Unsurprisingly, each model performs well on the A1 labels.
 However, all models struggle with predicting the middle labels, especially B1 and B2.
-This is not surprising either, since these levels distinguish themselves from other levels by the fluently and the details in language, which are difficult features to extract from only one sentence.
+This is not surprising either, since these levels distinguish themselves from other levels by the fluency and the details in language, which are difficult features to extract from only one sentence.

 The KNN model stands out in a different way.
 It tends to predict a high number of sentences (from all labels) as C1.
 This suggests that many sentences share similarities, after being vectorized, with those classified as C1, leading to frequent misclassification as C1.